siberianfox/g2wiki/Overview-of-Motion-Processing.md

 _This page contains an overview of motion processing.
 It was originally written as a response to a question of how to separate the step/direction outputs from the rest of the planner._

 You can break the step-direction motion out from the planner, as they are independent (but currently deeply symbiotic) systems.
-The people lies mostly in the timing.
+The challenge lies mostly in the timing.

 There are six  stages to get from gcode to steps: